jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/further-code2vec/index.md

 vulnerabilities, that is the left half of the rectangle, labeled "relevant elements" above.

+Ideally,
-Ideally, a tool would detect them all, and nothing else.
+a tool would detect them all,
+and nothing else.

-Our vulnerability classifier, or maybe a human pentester, or any other tool, tags as vulnerable those contained in the circle.
+Our vulnerability classifier,
+or maybe a human [pentester](../../solutions/penetration-testing/), or any other tool, tags as vulnerable those contained in the circle.
 Some right (the true positives) and some wrong (the false positives).
-The files containing vulnerabilities which weren’t tagged, labeled false negatives above, we like to call them *escapes*, those vulnerabilities which resist scrutiny.
+The files containing vulnerabilities which weren't tagged, labeled false negatives above, we like to call them *escapes*, those vulnerabilities which resist scrutiny.
 These are actually more dangerous than the false positives, since they are the ones that black hat hackers might take advantage of in the wild.
 But I digress.

 The precision is thus the ratio of actual vulnerabilities (true positives) found in the analysis to all those which were tagged, i.e.,